gieseke/bufferkdtree/docs/install.rst

 As for most Python packages, we recommend to make use of `virtualenv <https://pypi.python.org/pypi/virtualenv>`_ to install the package.
 To install virtualenv on recent Debian/Ubuntu-based systems, the following commands can be used to install virtualenv and pip::

-   $ sudo apt-get install python-virtualenv python-pip
+   $ sudo apt-get install python3-virtualenv python3-pip

 Afterwards, a new virtual environment can be created to install the Numpy and the bufferkdtree package::